 It is far too early to accurately predict what the future holds for Lebanon but as it stands I can see the heavily anticipated ‘second Hezbollah-Israel war’ occurring at some point under Trump’s administration.

-Posted by Muhammed Ali Carter on January 21, 2017, With 3776 Reads Filed under World.
+Posted by Muhammed Ali Carter on January 21, 2017, With 4038 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.